What is turning in a CNC machine?

 CNC turning also helps improve factory productivity.
 These machines can operate for extended periods with minimal human intervention and have a lower error rate than manual turning.
 CNC turning can machine shapes that are difficult to achieve by hand.
 This process produces smooth surfaces, typically eliminating the need for additional polishing.

 CNC turning centers work well with CAD and CAM software, making the entire process from design to finished part faster and simpler.
 CNC turning also ensures worker safety, as workers have less contact with the machines.
-Factories like Coming conduct rigorous testing on every part.
-Their teams use tools such as coordinate measuring machines and X-ray inspection to identify problems before shipment.
+Qualified processing workshops carry out strict finished-product testing via CMM and X-ray nondestructive inspection before product delivery.

 The main advantages of CNC turning are: high precision, repeatability of the same parts, and rapid machining of complex shapes.